-- Early Installment Weirdness: The Pink Panther and the Little Man look a little different from how they appear in the rest of the series.
-The Panther, in fact, is closer in design to how it appeared in the credits to the live-action film.
+- Early-Installment Weirdness: The Pink Panther and the Little Man look a little different from how they appear in the rest of the series.
+The Panther, in fact, is closer in design to how he appeared in the credits to the live-action film.

 - Instrumental Theme Tune: Uses the Henry Mancini theme that had been composed for the 1963 live-action film.

 - Mime and Music-Only Cartoon: Establishing a precedent that would be set for almost all (but not quite all) the cartoons in the series.

 - Mouse Trap: The painter sees the Panther's tracks and thinks he's dealing with a large mouse.
 So he gets a giant mousetrap, but the Panther sneaks up from behind and trips him, causing the trap to snap on the seat of his pants.
 As he walks away with the trap behind him, a mouse runs up and takes the cheese on the trap.

 - Real Men Wear Pink: And they paint houses that color, too.

 - Smoking Is Cool: When the Panther first strolls into frame he's smoking a cigarette, with a cigarette holder no less.

 - Wall Bang: After inadvertently turning everything pink, the Little Man bangs his head on a mailbox.